wmhilton-stoplight/platform-docs/2.-workspaces/configure-git/a.configuring-git.md

 <!-- theme: warning -->
 > This feature is available on the **Pro** plan and above

-Configure your Git Provider using the guides below:
+Configure your Git provider using the guides below:

 - [Bitbucket Cloud](b.bitbucket-cloud.md)
 - [Bitbucket Server](c.bitbucket-server.md)